MTD Property Management & Sales logo

 Get Ready for Property Showings

 Tenants are aware of their needs and will arrive at a viewing eager to ask questions.
-Prepare to have answers about waste collection dates or electricity suppliers.
+Prepare to have answers about waste collection dates, electricity suppliers, and key terms of the lease agreement.
 Ensure you have the details of everything on your property.
 Make a property viewing checklist to ensure no details are overlooked before potential tenants arrive.

 Finally, make it easy for the possible tenant to attend the showing of the home by ensuring there is ample parking and easy access.